-Family Member - An individual who is within an Enrollee's or Employee's family, as defined in 26 U.S.C.
-36B (d)(1).
+Family Member - An individual who is within an Enrollee's family, as defined in 26 U.S.C. § 36B (d)(1).

-Formulary - A list of outpatient prescription drugs, selected by the Plan(s) and revised periodically, which are available to enrollees in a specific QHP.
+Formulary - A list of outpatient prescription drugs, selected by the Plan(s) and revised periodically, which are available to Enrollees in a specific QHP.